How does your writing fare against these writing ‘behaviors’?

 For example, “This is the in-universe reason why Superman and Spider-Man went into journalism in the first place, so they could keep their ears to the ground and find out when and where superheroes are needed.”

 Here is a classic behaviour every writer recognizes – and so it appears in books too:

 Any character can suffer from this.
 Are you writing your blocks into your piece?
 Personal writer experiences often flavour content right down to frustrations with the writing process.

 And three tropes about where writers commonly get their inspiration:

 “Sometimes a creator draws upon their personal Nightmare Fuel in an attempt to make their villains more fearsome and intimidating.”
 Such experiences often come out in author interviews.
 “In particular, Pet Sematary is full of Adult Fear and based on a real incident where King stopped his son from almost getting run over by a truck.
 He couldn’t shake thoughts of what would have happened if he failed and wrote a novel around it.”

-Authors obviously draw on their own experiences and fearsome things made great content sources.
+Authors obviously draw on their own experiences and fearsome things make great content sources.

 Have you been inspired by a dream?

 Lack of inspiration can also show through: